nicolewhite/algebra.js/index.md

 ---

 # Inspiration
 I was completing the Intersecting Lines challenge on [CoderByte](http://coderbyte.com/).
+You're given two sets of points and you need to determine where the lines defined by these points intersect.
 This challenge isn't timed, so I got a little carried away.
 I ended up making classes for Point, Line, and Fraction, where the last was necessary because the final answer needed to be a fraction and not a decimal.
-The Line class had a method for finding its intersection with another Line; the Fraction class had methods for adding, subtracting, multiplying, and dividing other Fractions; and so on.
+The Line class was initialized with two Points and had a method for finding its intersection with another Line; the Fraction class had methods for adding, subtracting, multiplying, and dividing other Fractions; and so on.

-Long story short, I had a lot of fun writing that code so I decided to extend it a bit into a library called algebra.js.
+Long story short, I had a lot of fun writing that code so I decided to extend it a bit into a library called `algebra.js`.

 # Contents